rajanprasad3/rajanprasad3/README.md

 - 🤝 I’m passionate about learning and collaborating on **real-world analytics and data science projects** that turn raw data into actionable insights and drive business growth

-- 👨‍💻 All of my projects are available at [Codebasics Portfolio](https://codebasics.io/portfolio/RAJAN-PRASAD)
+- 👨‍💻 All of my projects are available at [Portfolio](https://codebasics.io/portfolio/RAJAN-PRASAD)

 - 💬 Ask me about **Data Analytics — Real projects.
 Real impact.
 Powered by Power BI, Excel, SQL, NumPy, Python, and Pandas.**